Sandeep7Vol/Test/README.md

 2, Also I have provided a different package "com.ncr.chess.future" which is for future implementation where i have provided the Low level design of classes and implementation is not yet supported for this release now.

+## Code is part of zip folder Interview-exercise.zip